Miscarriage: You Are Not Alone

 How to cope with a miscarriage.

 Losing a baby can be heart breaking.
-Bereavement, grief and loss can cause many different symptoms and they affect people in different ways.
+Bereavement, grief and loss after a miscarriage can cause many different symptoms and they affect people in different ways.
 There's no right or wrong way to feel.

 Like many women who have gone through it, you may feel like a failure or be disappointed in your own body in some way.
 But it’s important to keep in mind that while some lifestyle can raise your risk, in most cases, miscarriages can’t be prevented and is largely out of your control.